MailTape/MailTape/src/content/episodes/2025-02-22-walter_astral.md

   trance journey through sound.
 Based in Paris, the group joins us following the release of their odyssey-like album, Éclipse.
-The group's releases offer both meditation and dance, moving swiftly from folk to psychedelic rock to effervescent techno, with rich and unexpected marriages across genre and instruments. "
+The group's releases offer both meditation and dance, moving swiftly from folk to psychedelic rock to effervescent techno, extending rich and unexpected marriages across genre and instruments. "
 episode_URL: https://mailta.pe/577/Walter-Astral/
 ---